Funding Opportunity: Supporting Healthy Minds and Youth Resiliency

 - Include the same group of youth meeting over multiple sessions for a planned learning purpose to foster strong relationships and sustained learning

-- Promote ability to cope by addressing one or more category of social-emotional practice and skill:
+- Promote the ability to cope by addressing one or more category of social-emotional practice and skill:

 - Emotion management

-- Explain how programmatic components are adapted to meet the needs of their context and population-served when using an evidence-based or promising program
+- Explain how programmatic components are adapted to meet the needs of their unique context and population served when using an evidence-based or promising program